 OVERVIEW: The Grove Foundation is the philanthropic vehicle of former Intel Chairman Andrew Grove and his family.
-Bay Area grantmaking involves support of education, health, human services, and more.
-The foundation's philanthropy also involves supporting immigrants and refugees, as the Groves themselves fled Europe for the states decades ago.
+Bay Area grantmaking involves support of education, health, human services, and supporting immigrants and refugees.

-IP TAKE: You'll need to be creative to find a way into the Grove Foundation, since it doesn't have a website or a way to get in touch.
+IP TAKE: Grantseekers will need to be creative to find a way into the Grove Foundation, since it does not have a website or a clear way to get in touch.

 PROFILE: Established in 1986, the Grove Foundation is the philanthropic vehicle of Andrew Grove, who was born to a Hungarian Jewish family in 1936.
 By the time he was eight, he and his mother were forced to take false identities and hide with friends.
 His father, who had been forced into a labor camp, was reunited with the family after the war, but fled to Austria and then the United States during the Hungarian Revolution in 1956.
 Americanizing his name, he attended the City College of New York, then the University of California, Berkeley, after which he worked at Fairchild Semiconductor before leaving to start Intel with Robert Noyce and Gordon Moore.
 Andrew Grove, his wife Eva, and family move their philanthropy through the Grove Foundation, which supports education, human services, health, and immigration and refugees.